-This idea got approved, and I was responsible for the technical parts, such as using game engines and film the game content because we decided to use cinematic content instead of virtual content to make the game more realistic.
+After a brief discussion between the other members, this idea got approved.
+I was responsible for the technical parts, such as using game engines and programming the necessary game codes.

-Before starting this project, I knew that there are numerous risks that could waste lots of my time, energy, and even more.
-Such as not winning a prize from CTB, or more crucially, not being recognized by the society.
-But we still decided to work on this project, because we still believe that there are people in this world who would support us and understand us, and I am more than just willing to work on this project because of them.
-Soon, I realized that our concerns were becoming true: bringing this idea into reality was not only hard on the technical parts.
-The public ideological bias to the sex-education and the hardness on finding relevant knowledge that has been labeled as Apple of Eden became significant challenges for us to go. significant challenges for us to go.
-Even some of my classmates thought that I was doing something inappropriate.
+As I started to develop the game, I realized that it was different from all the other projects I did previously.
+Bringing this idea into reality was not only hard on the technical parts.
+The public ideological bias to the sex-education and the hardness to find relevant references became significant challenges for us.
+Even some of my classmates thought that we were doing something inappropriate.

-Seems like there is a great wall standing in front of me, and it seems almost impossible to climb over that wall.
-But as a skilled “Pokémon Trainer”, I know the rule of Pokémon training very well: Do not ever give up on the things you promised.
-If I decided to finish this project, then I should not give up on it no matter what hardships I met.
-Like a Pokémon Trainer, I cheered up for my teammates and kept moving toward to finish this game.
+After continuously bumping into obstacles for days, Sharon texted me and wanted me to stop working and change a topic because she couldn’t see bright future in this game.
+Like a spark falling into the ocean, Sharon’s words have dragged me into the abyss.
+I lifted my head and pondered, thinking about the “gyms” in Pokémon.
+You must defeat all the “gyms” before you can challenge the current Pokémon Master.

+I can’t give up; these obstacles are just like the “gyms”.
+I need to defeat all of them and become the “Pokémon Master”.

+With this idea in my mind, I rejected Sharon for the first time in my life and told her that we should continue to work on this topic.

+“But why?”
+She asked.

+Like John F. Kennedy said, “Not because they are easy, but because they are hard.”
+I knew that there are numerous risks if we continue to work on this project such as not winning a place from the competition or not being recognized by the society.
+But I have to continue making this game, not only because I wanted to impress Sharon and winning a competition, but because I wanted to contribute to this society on sex-education as the risks and obstacles we were facing have showed us how urgent China needs sex-education.
+Like a perseverant Pokémon trainer, I should keep standing up and challenge the “gyms” again after each time I failed.

-Four months later, we finally finished the game and submitted it to Chinese software distributors.
+Four months later, we finally finished the game after overcoming countless obstacles and submitted it to Chinese software distributors.
 However, breaking the unconscious bias was not that easy.
-Our game was rejected because of “sensitive content”.
-Another “Great Wall” seems to be blocking me.
-But there is always another way.
-Like the sentence inside the first letter sent from China wrote: “Across the Great Wall we can reach every corner in the world.”
-I have to find a way across this Great Wall, so, I talked with a group of people in charge of reviewing game applications of the Chinese software distributors, and eventually after several required changes of the game itself, it finally got approved.
+Our game was rejected because of “sensitive content” issue.
+I realized that this has become my final challenge, the fight with the current “Pokémon Master”.
+Since I have already came this far, I wouldn’t retreat just because the obstacle this time is a lot more complicated than the previous ones I have resolved.
+I personally discussed with the group of people in charge of reviewing my game from the Chinese software distributors and tried to convince them.
+After days of argues, I finally got their approval to release the game inside Mainland China in return of a few changes due to certain regulations.
 Despite that, I also uploaded this game onto Steam, a global software distributor to let the world see its original look.

 On Feb 7, 2018, the game was released online.

 Then, I started my 10-day adventure in Norway’s Arctic as a reward for my hard work.
-No matter how the world reacts to the game, I would be proud of ourselves that we made a game from scratches and I didn’t regret doing that.
-Fortunately, the intermittent calls from various media telling me that the game we made has become a trending on the Internet broke our concern.
+No matter how the world reacts to the game, I would be proud of ourselves because we have made a game from scratch, and that is already worth cheering.
+Fortunately, the intermittent calls from various media telling me that the game we made has become a trending on the Internet broke our concern, and I have become the “Pokémon Master”.